-How Does A Lease Option Work?
+How Does It Work?

-During the term of the lease option, but before the option expires, the tenant/buyer has the exclusive right to lease and buy the home under the terms to which both parties have previously agreed.
-The seller cannot change their mind, raise the sales price, or further encumber the property.
-You, the tenant/buyer owns the exclusive right to purchase.
+During the term of the lease, but before the option expires, the tenant/buyer has exclusive right to lease and buy the home under the terms to which both parties have previously agreed.
+The seller cannot change their mind, raise the sales price, or further encumber the property or sell to a different party while the tenant/buyer owns the exclusive right to purchase the property.

-What Paperwork Is Needed For A Lease Option?
+What Paperwork Is Needed?